timueh/COVID-19/README.md

 The code is based on the medRxiv submission `MEDRXIV/2020/100974`.

-## Comparison based on historical data
+## Comparison based on historical data & estimated cases

 The following plot shows three different point estimators, which we should explain first